--increase your knowledge of local history
+- Increase your knowledge of local history

--gain valuable work experience and transferable skills
+- Gain valuable work experience and transferable skills

--meet new friends
+- Meet new friends

--invitation to Volunteer Appreciation events
+- Receive invitations to Volunteer Appreciation events

--reference letters provided after 50 hours
+- Receive reference letters provided after 50 hours

--school evaluation forms filled out after 10 hours
+- Receive school evaluation forms filled out after 10 hours

--proof of volunteer hours given at any time
+- Proof of volunteer hours given at any time

-All volunteers must fit the following criteria
+All volunteers must have the following criteria:

--over 15 years of age (a select few positions must be over 18)
+- be over 15 years of age (a select few positions must be over 18)

--excellent customer service and people skills
+- have excellent customer service and people skills

--ability to communicate effectively with visitors
+- have the ability to communicate effectively with visitors